demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

-Jira
+### Jira

-To trigger the **Change Management for FW** playbook via Jira, you need to create a new project in the Jira UI or adjust your existing Jira project that uses the change management process to contain the following custom fields:
+1. To trigger the **Change Management for FW** playbook via Jira, you need to create a new project in the Jira UI, or adjust your existing Jira project that uses the change management process to contain the following custom fields:

-Request Summary
+- Request Summary
-Request Description
+- Request Description
-Destination Port
+- Destination Port
-FW policy action
+- FW policy action
-FW Source Zone
+- FW Source Zone
-FW Destination Zone
+- FW Destination Zone
-Protocol
+- Protocol
-FW Service
+- FW Service
-Request DST
+- Request DST
-Request SRC
+- Request SRC

 To create a project in Jira, see https://support.atlassian.com/jira-software-cloud/docs/create-a-new-project/.
 To create custom fields in a Jira project, see https://support.atlassian.com/jira-cloud-administration/docs/create-a-custom-field/.

-In Jira, create an issue that will be used for mapping the custom fields in Cortex XSOAR.
+2. In Jira, create an issue that will be used for mapping the custom fields in Cortex XSOAR.
-Record the values of these fields to use later.
+3. Record the values of these fields for later use.
-In Cortex XSOAR, fetch this specific incident.
+4. In Cortex XSOAR, fetch this specific incident.
 You can use the Query in the integration settings (in JQL).
-After the incident is fetched, in Cortex XSOAR to to **Settings** > **Object Setup** > **Classification and Mapping** and choose **classifier-mapper-incoming-JiraV2**.
+5. After the incident is fetched, go to **Setting** > **Object Setup** > **Classification and Mapping** and choose **classifier-mapper-incoming-JiraV2**.
-Click **Duplicate**.
+6. Click **Duplicate**.

+{incident screenshot here}

-Edit the duplicated mapper by clicking it.
+7. Edit the duplicated mapper by clicking it.
-From the Select Incident drop down list, select the incident you fetched.
+8. From the Select Incident dropdown list, select the incident you fetched.

+{select incident screenshot here}

-Now search for the values that you previously recorded and map them accordingly.
-For example, if the value of Request SRC was 1.1.1.1 in Jira, search for it in the JSON and map it to the relevant field.
-Repeat this for all the custom fields:
+9. Search for the values that you previously recorded and map them accordingly.
+For example, if the value of *Request SRC* was 1.1.1.1 in Jira, search for it in the JSON and map it to the relevant field.
+Repeat this for all the custom fields.

+{map fields screenshot here}

-Create an instance of the **Add Atlassian Jira v2** integration.
+10. Create an instance of the **Atlassian Jira v2** integration.
- Select **FW change management** as the incident type.
+   1. Select **FW change management** as the incident type.
- Select the mapper that was created above.
+   2. Select the mapper that was created above.

+   {instance setting screenshot here}

-For the outgoing mapper, select the default **classifier-mapper-outgoing-Jira**.
+   3. For the outgoing mapper, select the default **classifier-mapper-outgoing-Jira mapper**.
-In the Query section, enter a query to ensure the only change management incidents are fetched.
+   4. In the Query section, enter a query to ensure the only change management incidents are fetched.
 (In the example below, the “cm” is the detected project for change management.)

+   {query screenshot here}

-Since it is important to documentation all the process in the playbook for future reference, if you are using the Jira integration, make sure all the relevant settings for mirroring are enabled (https://xsoar.pan.dev/docs/reference/integrations/jira-v2#configure-incident-mirroring).
+11. Since it is important to documentation all the processes in the playbook for future reference, if you are using the Jira integration, make sure all the relevant settings for mirroring are enabled (https://xsoar.pan.dev/docs/reference/integrations/jira-v2#configure-incident-mirroring).

-ServiceNow
+### ServiceNow

-In Form design and Layout design in ServiceNow, edit your incident form to contain the following custom fields.
+1. In *Form design* and *Layout design* in ServiceNow, edit your incident form to contain the following custom fields.
 See https://docs.servicenow.com/bundle/rome-it-service-management/page/product/change-management/task/t_CreateCustomField.html for details.
-Request Summary
+- Request Summary
-Request Description
+- Request Description
-Destination Port
+- Destination Port
-FW policy action
+- FW policy action
-FW Source Zone
+- FW Source Zone
-FW Destination Zone
+- FW Destination Zone
-Protocol
+- Protocol
-FW Service
+- FW Service
-Request DST
+- Request DST
-Request SRC
+- Request SRC
-Create a ServiceNow incident that will be used for mapping the custom fields in Cortex XSOAR.
+2. Create a ServiceNow incident that will be used for mapping the custom fields in Cortex XSOAR.
-Record the values of these fields to use later.
+3. Record the values of these fields to use later.
-In Cortex XSOAR, fetch this specific incident.
+4. In Cortex XSOAR, fetch this specific incident.
 You can use the Query in the integration settings (in JQL).
-After the incident is fetched, in Cortex XSOAR to to **Settings** > **Object Setup** > **Classification and Mapping** and choose **ServiceNow - Incoming Mapper**.
+5. After the incident is fetched, in Cortex XSOAR go to **Settings** > **Object Setup** > **Classification and Mapping** and choose **ServiceNow - Incoming Mapper**.
-Click **Duplicate**.
+6. Click **Duplicate**.

+{SNOW incidents screenshot here}

-Now search for the values that you previously recorded and map them accordingly.
+7. Search for the values that you previously recorded and map them accordingly.
 For example, if the value of Request SRC was 1.1.1.1 in Jira, search for it in the JSON and map it to the relevant field.
-Repeat this for all the custom fields:
+Repeat this for all the custom fields.

+{mapping screenshot here}

-Create an instance of the **ServiceNow v2 ** integration.
+8. Create an instance of the **ServiceNow v2 ** integration.
-Select **FW change management** as the incident type.
+   1. Select **FW change management** as the incident type.
-Select the mapper that was created above.
+   2. Select the mapper that was created above.
-For the outgoing mapper, select the default **ServiceNow - Outgoing Mapper **.
+   3. For the outgoing mapper, select the default **ServiceNow - Outgoing Mapper **.

+{SNOW instance setting screenshot here}

-In the Query section, enter a query to ensure the only change management incidents are fetched.
+9. In the Query section, enter a query to ensure the only change management incidents are fetched.

+{query screenshot here}

-Since it is important to documentation all the process in the playbook for future reference, if you are using the ServiceNow integration, make sure all the relevant settings for mirroring are enabled (https://xsoar.pan.dev/docs/reference/integrations/service-now-v2#configure-incident-mirroring).
+10. Since it is important to documentation all the process in the playbook for future reference, if you are using the ServiceNow integration, make sure all the relevant settings for mirroring are enabled (https://xsoar.pan.dev/docs/reference/integrations/service-now-v2#configure-incident-mirroring).

-Use Case Workflow
+## Pack Workflow

 After the playbook is triggered, the relevant logs are queried based on the parameters in the change request.
 The purpose of this action is to provide information to assist in deciding whether to approve or reject the request.
 If a ticketing system integration (ServiceNow or Jira)  is available, the logs are uploaded to the issue/incident and are linked to the Cortex XSOAR incident.
 An email is sent to the security team asking them to approve or reject the change request.